Telecommunications Code 2017 - mobile and broadband connectivity

 - what you should consider when drawing up a licence agreement.
 A template licence agreement with NET Coverage Solutions is in place for mobile-network installations.

 The Church of England strongly recommends that you use the standard contract framework arrangement and the Memorandum which have been put in place.
-If you need further information please contact:

 For guidance on obtaining planning permission, please see the note from Historic England (below).